KnpLabs/KnpUserBundle/Resources/doc/index.rst

 User manager service
 ====================

-UserBundle works with both ORM and ODM.
+FOSUserBundle works with both ORM and ODM.
 To make it possible, it wraps all the operation on users in a UserManager.
 The user manager is a service of the container.

 If you configure the db_driver to orm, this service is an instance of ``FOS\UserBundle\Entity\UserManager``.